Railway time: Germany

 In Germany the standardisation of time had started to be discussed in the 1870s.
 North German railways were already regulated to Berlin Time in 1874.
 However, it was not until 1 April 1893 that a law was established by the German Empire "concerning the introduction of uniform time reckoning" by which all railways would operate and also all aspects of social, industrial and civil activity would henceforth be strictly regulated.

 Italy

-Italy was newly unified as a country when on 12 December 1866 at the start of the winter season the railway timetables centred on Turin, Verona, Florence, Rome, Naples and Palermo were synchronised on the time in Rome, which although it would remain notionally at least under French military control until 1870, was seen as the heart of the nation.
+Italy was newly unified as a country when on 12 December 1866 at the start of the winter season the railway timetables centred on Verona, Florence, Naples and Palermo were synchronised with the time in Rome (which would remain until 1870 under the Vatican State, but was chosen because of its position in the middle of the Italian peninsula).

 In addition to the adoption of a single railway time there was a progressive standardisation of time for civil and commercial purposes.
-Milan came in line straight away, Turin and Bologna on 1 January 1867, Venice on 1 May 1880 and Cagliari in 1886.
+Milan came in line straight away, Turin and Bologna on 1st January 1867, Venice on 1stMay 1880 and Cagliari in 1886.